 Its power is an ally of choice for its freshness to make your dishes real travel diaries.

 Food pairing: White and red meat, duck, fish, shellfish, Japanese cuisine, fruity and chocolate desserts

 "Sansho pepper is distinguished by its Yuzu notes and intensity...
 Great!"

 Warning: Last items in stock!

-, treat yourself and discover it!
+Sansho pepper is one of the most powerful peppers in the world.
 It's very simple, when you first feel it, you'll smile.
-You will necessarily tell your family about it because my quality is so incredible
+You will necessarily tell your family about it because my quality is so incredible.

 If you want to give your meats and fish a new and memorable flavour, you can turn to Sansho Pepper!
 It will bring its power and freshness to all your meats, whether white or red, to game and, of course, it will do wonders with your fish and shellfish!

 This pepper is an essential ingredient in traditional Japanese cuisine, particularly in eel dishes, ramen, miso soup and Kobe beef.
 But he also knows how to adapt perfectly to French culinary traditions.
 Feel free to crush a few berries of Sansho Pepper roughly on a slice of Foie gras with a chutney.
 A delight!